 A remote, southwestern corner of the Grand Canyon hides a gem.
 The trail head at Hualapai Hilltop is 68 miles from Route 66, on the Havasupai Reservation.
 This 10 mile hike to Havasu Falls remains our all-time favorite, and tramping it with great friends Connie and Colleen only makes it better.

 Nowadays, you can make a reservation on the reservation for a room at the lodge, where two beds and a shower provide comfort.
-Camping is also available right along the river, but we opt for lodge beds.
+Camping is also available right along the river, but our group opts for lodge beds.
+Back in my backpacking tent pitching days, this destination provided not only the best reward for a hard day’s work, but a spiritual draw that I could feel but not understand.

 “Havasuw Baaja” means “People of the Blue-Green Water.”
 About 500 Native Americans of this tribe call Supai their home.